 All applicants must comply and meet the following requirements for admission into the entry-level Doctor of Physical Therapy Program, which include:

 - Evidence a baccalaureate degree from an accredited institution or an equivalent institution will be awarded prior to the start of the professional phase for all non-traditional applicants and by the completion of the senior year for all direct and non-direct admission applicants.

 - Cumulative GPA of 3.0 or higher (on a 4.0 scale).

 - Pre-professional course work GPA of a 3.0 or higher (on a 4.0 scale) with minimum course grades of “C” or better and course work completion within the last seven years.
 A maximum of one course within the pre-professional course work may be repeated (see prerequisite section).

 - Successful completion of all prerequisite course work prior to beginning the professional phase of the program (see prerequisite section).
 Direct admission applicants are required to complete all prerequisite, major, and general education coursework by the end of spring semester junior year.
 Direct and non-direct admit applicants may complete CCS400 GPC in Phase I of the professional phase.

 - Current CPR and First Aid certification.
 CPR certification must be either American Heart Association Basic Life Support for Healthcare Providers or American Red Cross CPR/AED for the Professional Rescuer.
 First Aid certification must be through an organization recognized as a valid issuer of certification such as the American Red Cross.
-If accepted to the Physical Therapy Program, copies of First Aid/CPR certification are due by August 1st prior to the start of Phase I of the graduate program and certifications must be valid for at least one year at the time of entry into Phase I.
+If accepted to the Physical Therapy Program, copies of First Aid/CPR certification are due by August 1st prior to the start of DPT Year I of the graduate program and certifications must be valid for at least one year at the time of entry into DPT Year I.